Treasure Island (1988 film)

-Treasure Island («Остров Сокровищ») is a Soviet two-part live-action/animated adventure comedy television film adaptation of Robert Louis Stevenson's novel Treasure Island (1883).
-Created by the studio Kievnauchfilm in-between 1986 and 1988, the film features mostly traditional animation with some related live action sequences.
+Treasure Island («Остров сокровищ») is a Soviet (Note: The film was produced by Kievnauchfilm (Kyivnaukfilm), which was based in Ukraine.
+At the time of the production and release, Ukraine was a part of the Soviet Union, hence the film's classification as both Soviet and Ukrainian.) two-part live-action/animated adventure comedy television film adaptation of Robert Louis Stevenson's novel Treasure Island (1883).
+Created by the studio Kievnauchfilm between 1986 and 1988, the film combines mostly traditional animation with live action interludes in which costumed actors sing songs warning against vices such as drinking and smoking.

 The first part, Captain Flint's Map, aired in 1986; the second, Captain Flint's Treasure, aired in 1988.
-Subsequent airings would combine them into one program.
-The film won the Grand Prize in Minsk, 1987, the Grand Prize in Kyiv, 1989, and the 1st Prize in International Cinema Festival of Television films in Czechoslovakia.
+Subsequent airings combined them into one program.
+The film won prizes at the all-Union festivals in Minsk in 1987 and Kyiv in 1989.

-It was released in the United States as The Return to Treasure Island, direct-to-video in-between 1989 and 1992.
-The live-action sections were removed, resulting in a version 34 minutes shorter than the original cut.
-It features the voices of Jan Rabson and Steve Bulen.
+It was also released in the United States in a cut-down, animation-only version titled The Return to Treasure Island.
+The film became a cult favourite in the former Soviet states, and in 2022 its character Dr. Livesey became the basis of an international internet meme.